jiiya04/Campus-energy-dashboard-Jiya-Gupta/README.md

 # Energy Dashboard

 This project demonstrates a simple energy monitoring system built using Python.
 It loads raw CSV energy data, cleans it, aggregates daily usage, visualizes trends, and generates an executive summary.
-The entire solution is designed to be beginner-friendly for first-year B.Tech students.

 ---